FilsanH/FilsanH/README.md

 ## Next

-I decided to take a break from the courses and consolidate by learning completing the following projects.
+I decided to take a break from the courses and consolidate my learning completing the following projects.

 Javascript:
 https://github.com/FilsanH/Javascript_daily.git